Lessons from Superfest

 As a result, the government of East Germany, highly motivated to prove the value and innovation capacity of Eastern Block countries, set out to develop a nearly unbreakable glass that was inexpensive to produce.
 Through relentless research and development, chemists experimented with ion-exchanging, which involves heating ordinary glass and bathing it in Potassium Nitrate solution, which changes its chemical structure.
 Gaps at a molecular level that make glass prone to cracking are filled by Potassium Ions, making the glass far more resistant to breaking.

 When released in 1977, it was 15 times more durable than standard glassware.
-Despite its superiority, Superfest, which is German for “super firm,” never became a commercial success.
-In part, this was due to how remarkable the product actually is.
+Despite its superiority, Superfest, German for “super firm,” never became a commercial success.
+In part, this was due to how remarkable the product is.
 Once most restaurants and pubs in the Eastern Block had purchased Superfest glassware, the need to replace their inventory dropped dramatically.
 What was once an annual business expense for many businesses was eliminated.
 Additionally, many companies that one would think would be very interested in it, like Coca-Cola, actually made money off of selling their glass bottles.
 So, despite offering a far more robust and seemingly more sustainable product, companies preferred an inferior product that helped their bottom line.

 Decades later, in response to a request from Steve Jobs, Corning introduced a similar chemically hardened glass for the iPhone.
 While expensive, it met the need for a thin and robust display for electronic devices.
-Today, the product is called Gorilla Glass, and it is featured on billions of best-selling consumer electronic devices.
+Today, the product is called Gorilla Glass and is featured on billions of best-selling consumer electronic devices.

 AI-Enhanced Article